seethro/seethro.github.io/index.md

 <h2 align="center"><a href="https://login.mymediasilo.com">LOGIN</a></h2>

 MyMediaSilo is a self-hosted cloud service that is based on <a href="https://www.nextcloud.com" target="_blank" rel="noopener noreferrer">Nextcloud</a>.
-Unlike Dropbox, iCloud, Google Drive or Amazon, MyMediaSilo is hosted on a private server, and doesnt suffer any privacy issues.
+Unlike Dropbox, iCloud, Google Drive or Amazon, MyMediaSilo is hosted on a private server, and doesn't suffer any privacy issues.

 ### What can you do with MyMediaSilo?
 - Securely backup photos and video from your smartphone.